 The tide rushes into these narrow channels at a brisk pace.
 You have to pay careful attention to avoid getting stuck on sandbars or hitting oyster bars.
 There are also lots of obstacles like fallen trees, remnants of old docks, and debris.
 Additionally the channel itself has many deep pools over springs where you simply can’t see the bottom in the brownish water.
 So we rode the tide in.
 In places it was like mini rapids.
-Always a strong flowing current fast moving to ride.
-The water is topped with foam, full of all kinds of bits of debris and detritus and it abounds with all kinds of crab holes along along the muddy banks of the marsh grass.
+Always a strong flowing current, fast moving, to ride.
+The water is topped with foam, full of all kinds of bits of debris and detritus and full of crab holes along along the muddy banks of the marsh grass.
 We saw mullet, smaller fish, a string ray in black about 18 inches across the wing tips and many birds, especially egrets, cranes and vultures.

 We did not bring our camera.
-We have used the rice trick (putting the camera in a bag of rice to dry out) once already after a canoe trip and while the camera recovered, the calendar never worked again so my pictures always come out marked as having occurred on 2013 date the camera got dunked.
+We have used the rice trick (putting the camera in a bag of rice to dry out) once already after a canoe trip.
+While the camera recovered, the calendar never worked again.
+My pictures always download marked as having occurred on 2013 date the camera got dunked.
 It was a good thing we didn’t try to take pictures.
 Riding the tide in those narrow channels at quite a good clip while avoiding all the potential places to spill was challenging enough.
-If you look at the picture you can see near the end of the route one very large and very deep pool.
+If you look at the satellite picture you can see near the end of the route one very large and very deep pool.
 It was a real pleasure to come charging in there at top speed and find ourselves in this huge relatively calm place.
 The volume of water there is so deep even the incoming tide makes only a small impression.
-Though the water was clear we could not see the bottom making me wonder if maybe there is a smaller version of the Wakulla spring in the deepest place.
+Though the water was clear we could not see the bottom making me wonder if maybe there is a smaller version of the Wakulla springs in the deepest place.